ETIAS for France in 2026: Cost, Timeline, and How to Prepare

 ETIAS French travel documents

-The good news is they promise to give several months of advance warning before flipping the switch.
+The good news is the EU has committed to giving several months of advance warning before flipping the switch.
 No need to panic or apply for anything yet.

-If you're American, Canadian, Australian, British, or from about 55 other countries that currently don't need visas for Europe, this applies to you.
+If you're American, Canadian, Australian, British, or from about 60 other countries that currently don't need visas for Europe, this applies to you.
 Basically, if you can currently show up in Paris with just your passport, you'll need ETIAS once it starts.
-For a complete breakdown of current requirements, check out our guide on Travel Requirements for France: What U.S. Citizens Need to Know for 2025.

 The Application Process

 The form asks for standard travel stuff: where you're going, where you're staying, what you do for work.
 They also want to know about your health and whether you've had any legal troubles.
-Most people get approved within a few days, though they give themselves up to 96 hours to decide.
+Most people should get approved within minutes, though they give themselves up to 96 hours to decide.
+In rare cases, if your application gets flagged for human review, it can take up to 30 days.

 What Could Go Wrong